 Congratulations on your selection to participate in the UTRA program.
-Please review the documents below and submit signed hard copies of the required forms to the UTRA program coordinator, Ms. Janice Rego, at the Dean of the College office, University Hall 201, by the deadline stated in your award email.
+Please review the documents below and submit signed hard copies of the required forms to the UTRA program coordinator, Ms. Janice Rego, at the College, University Hall 201, by the deadline stated in your award email.

 Required Reading for ALL Recipients

 Required for all UTRA recipients who will be working in the U.S. during their award period.

 Required for all UTRA recipients who will be spending time outside the U.S. while working on their UTRA projects.